nswdpc/ci-files/README.md

 A collection of files for use in CI and development.

+The workflows will improve code quality using `friendsofphp/php-cs-fixer` and automated code upgrades using `rector/rector`.

 ## Install

 Require as a dev component in your project/module: